-In part 4 of our series on healthy elimination we are getting right into what detoxification really means.
+In part five of our series on healthy elimination we are getting right into what detoxification really means.

 The truth about detoxification

 Unfortunately, detoxification has also become synonymous with cleansing – a term loosely used to describe all sorts of treatments aimed at purifying or purging the body.
 While the principles of purifying hold true many such treatments are unproven ( ionic foot baths anyone?), make little sense physiologically, and can even be dangerous.
 True detoxification begins at the cellular levels- specifically cells of the liver and kidney, and involves enhancing the body’s natural mechanisms for eliminating toxins and harmful substances.

 The liver is especially important for detoxification, which process occurs in two phases, phase I where chemicals, from endogenous hormones and exogenous toxins, are broken down, and phase II where they are altered in some way (ie. adding various groups like methyl, glucuronide or sulphate, etc.) that facilitates their excretion.
 Our livers are generally well adapted to carrying out this process.
 However, the environmental assault of different toxins can block, prolong, or destroy part or all of this process.
 When individuals say they can’t go out because they are “detoxing this week” they may be achieving this in a number of ways.
 Through limiting toxin exposure.
 Through improving elimination pathways- notably improving bowel function.
 And they may detoxify by stimulating these phase II enzymes in the liver to drive cellular detoxification from the liver forward.

 Promoting phase II detoxification is protective against the accumulation of molecules that have been implicated as risk factors for many cancers, cardiovascular disease, stroke and hypertension, weight loss and endocrine disorders.
 Estrogen dominant conditions, for example, are related to improper elimination or metabolism of estrogens from the environment.
 Further, removal of carcinogenic compounds and toxic byproducts of cellular functioning reduced the risk for a number of diseases including cancers, and cardiovascular disease.